p3t3rango/gaichat/Gami Documentation.md

 * **Q: Do I need to upload cover art separately?** A: No, it uses the file's existing artwork.
 * **Q: Is there a limit to how many snippets I can create?** A: No.

+---

+### **Technology and Integration FAQs**

+**Blockchain Technology**

+* **Q: Does gämi support blockchain?** A: No, gämi does not currently use blockchain technology. gämi focuses on traditional cloud-based file storage and collaboration features.
+* **Q: Are there any cryptocurrency or NFT features?** A: No, gämi does not currently support cryptocurrency or NFT functionality.

+**Third-Party Integrations**

+* **Q: Can I integrate gämi with Slack?** A: No, gämi does not currently have a Slack integration. gämi uses its own built-in encrypted messaging and communication system.
+* **Q: What about other third-party app integrations?** A: gämi focuses on providing a unified all-in-one platform experience rather than external integrations.
+All communication and collaboration happens within gämi itself.